 MTY Discloses Kickback Scheme

-Kickbacks are “commercial bribes” that are harmful to franchisees—causing operators to pay “artificially high” prices.
-Franchisors use them to increase revenues.
-The U.S. Legislature has acknowledge that kickbacks create a “windfall to the franchisor at the franchisees’ expense”.
-The U.S. Inspector General’s Office also acknowledged the financial devastation suffered by Cold Stone and Quiznos franchisees—two franchise companies that perhaps rank as the most criticized companies for excessive kickbacks linked to store closures.
+Franchisors use kickbacks to increase revenues.
+They create a “windfall to the franchisor at the franchisees’ expense”.
+Unbelievably, kickbacks, not restaurant services, accounted for an extraordinary 82% of MTY’s 2020 earnings.
+The U.S. Inspector General’s Office has acknowledged the financial devastation suffered by Cold Stone and Quiznos franchisees—two franchise companies that perhaps rank as the most criticized for excessive kickbacks linked to store closures.

 For example, MTY’s largest two brands are Cold Stone and Papa Murphy’s.
 MTY disclosed an average increase of $1.4 million each year in kickbacks totaling $87.5 million from 2017–2020 (PDF pgs.
 62, 66, 59 and 54) on a declining number of U.S. franchisees.
 MTY reported kickbacks in other brands as well.
 For example, MTY more than doubled Papa Murphy’s 2019 kickbacks from $781,545 (PDF pg.
 48) to more than $1.6 million in 2020 (PDF pg.
 44).
 The company also increased Taco Time’s 2019 kickbacks from $23 million (PDF pg.
 59) to more than $24 million in 2020 (PDF pg.
 52).

 MTY has a dependency on kickbacks that it cannot seem to give up.
 This is underscored by some of the events of the pandemic.
 In early 2020, COVID began to severely impact restaurants.
 The industry was reporting restaurant revenue had “tanked”, losing $220B in GDP and 6M restaurant jobs were lost in March and April alone.